 - Create an exclusive, work-focused social network for employees

-Effective business communications and engaged employees increase performance by approximately 50 to 200 percent, according to Intuit.
+Effective business communications and engaged employees increase performance by approximately 50% to 200%, according to Intuit.
 Staff members become more focused and less worker turnover occurs.
 People send and receive fewer email messages because they can simply search for the information they need and view it.

 The value of an intranet really does speak for itself.